sframe-wg/sframe/draft-omara-sframe.md

 ## MLS-SFrame
-While any other E2EE KMS can be used with SFrame, there is a big advantage if it is used with {{MLSARCH}} which natively supports very large groups efficiently.
-When {{MLSPROTO}} is used, the endpoints keys (AKA Application secret) can be used directly for SFrame without the need to exchange separate key material.
-The application secret is rotated automatically by {{MLSPROTO}} when group membership changes.
+While any other E2EE KMS can be used with SFrame, there is a big advantage if it is used with {{?I-D.ietf-mls-architecture}} which natively supports very large groups efficiently.
+When {{?I-D.ietf-mls-protocol}} is used, the endpoints keys (AKA Application secret) can be used directly for SFrame without the need to exchange separate key material.
+The application secret is rotated automatically by {{?I-D.ietf-mls-protocol}} when group membership changes.

 # Media Considerations